 Free product or service, like a free consultation

-Discounts for their first or second order
+Discounts for their first or second-order

-Amazon allows you to keep one free audio book if you sign up for a free trial.
+Amazon allows you to keep one free audiobook if you sign up for a free trial.

 I was personally hooked by this offer.
-I could experience how it improved my mood during rush hour traffic, while doing chores, or anything mundane.
+I could experience how it improved my mood during rush hour traffic while doing chores, or anything mundane.

-It was also helpful that the the subscription costs less per month than if you purchased a typical new book each month.
+It was also helpful that the subscription costs less per month than if you purchased a typical new book each month.

 Ulta is one of the most well-known makeup companies.
 They constantly give away free samples of products in their stores and online.

-In addition, Ulta offers free shipping on orders over a certain amount.
+Additionally, Ulta offers free shipping on orders over a certain amount.
 This encourages customers to increase the amount of their order because everyone likes saving money on shipping.